 IIT Bombay's HP event

-I'm still heading community and operations while leading GTM, and partnerships for our AI x gaming vertical.
-In the process of transitioning into an advisory role.
+I was still heading community while starting on our GTM, and partnerships for our AI x gaming vertical